AikoPanel/AikoPanel-Docs/aikopanel/use/setting.md

 ## Free Trial:
 -A free trial is a period of time that allows users to access and use a product or service without having to pay for it.
 Free trials are often offered by software companies, online services, and other providers as a way for potential users to experience the features and benefits of a product before deciding to purchase or sign up for a service.

-##Các Key features of free testing include:
+##CÃ¡c Key features of free testing include:

 1. Limited time: Free trials usually have a time limit, ranging from a few days to a few weeks.
 For example, a service may offer a free trial period that lasts 7 days, 14 days, or even 30 days.
 2. Full or Limited Access: In some cases, users may have full access to all the features of the product or service.
 In other cases, only certain features are unlocked for users to test.